-Furthermore, a Feral Animal Control Program has been undertaken at the reserve since October 2014 and will continue to be implemented in the 2015/2016 financial year.
+To minimise the impacts of invasive fauna on rehabilitation efforts, a Feral Animal Control Program has been undertaken at the reserve since October 2014 and will continue to be implemented into the 2016/2017 financial year.
 The program is focused on the integrated control of feral rabbits, cats and foxes, in accordance with control measures recommended for use in urban environments by the Department of Agriculture and Food and the Department of Parks and Wildlife.
 The program is coordinated by the City of Rockingham and is undertaken by a licenced feral animal control contractor.